-Hales Gallery is excited to announce the inclusion of Hew Locke and Thomas J Price in the exhibition Get Up, Stand Up, a major new exhibition celebrating the past 50 years of Black creativity in Britain and beyond.
+Hales Gallery is excited to announce the inclusion of Hew Locke and Thomas J Price in the exhibition Get Up, Stand Up Now, a major new exhibition celebrating the past 50 years of Black creativity in Britain and beyond.

 Beginning with the radical Black film maker Horace Ové and his dynamic circle of Windrush generation creative peers and extending to today’s brilliant young Black talent globally, a group of around 100 interdisciplinary artists will showcase work together for the first time, exploring Black experience and influence, from the post-war era to the present day.
 In this multi-sensory experience, historic works and new commissions will sit alongside items from personal archives, much of which has never been seen by the public before, tracing more than half a century of collective history.
 Curator Zak Ové – whose father Horace was the creator of the first feature film by a Black British director – has invited each artist to exhibit for becoming a true groundbreaker of their generation and their genre.